logicalclocks/feature-store-api/docs/hopsworksai/aws/restrictive_permissions.md

 ### Backup permissions

-The following permissions are only needed for the backup feature.You can remove them if you are not going to create backups or if you do not have access to this Enterprise feature.
+The following permissions are only needed for the backup feature.
+You can remove them if you are not going to create backups or if you do not have access to this Enterprise feature.

 ```json
       {